Single Tooth Implants – Reston, VA

 The process itself may be completed over several months.
 We often need to start by preparing your smile with services like tooth extractions, tissue grafts, and gum disease therapy.
 Then, the implant post itself is surgically positioned within the jawbone.
 Over the course of a few months, the implant post fuses with your supportive bone and gum tissue.
 Then, we can design, craft, and place your natural-looking all-ceramic dental crown.

 Benefits of Single Tooth Implants

-- Long-lasting – an implant crown will last twenty years or longer compared with fixed bridges that need to be replaced every five to ten years.
+- Long-lasting – An implant crown will last thirty years or longer compared to fixed bridges that need to be replaced every five to ten years.

-- No hassle – you can brush and floss an implant supported dental crown just like a natural tooth and eat all your favorite foods without worries.
+- No hassle – You can brush and floss an implant supported dental crown just like a natural tooth and eat all your favorite foods without worry.